Angle/sat-cfdi/README.md

 - STEP 4: Validate Signature cryptographic integrity
 - STEP 5: Validate FiscalStamp cryptographic integrity
 - STEP 6: Validate UUID against SAT <- optional ?

+TO FIX:
+- Duplicated Namespace declarations on `CFDI::toXML()` when we have any child (even if not on the root node) with a different namespace than the default for the Document.
+We should clean this up when pretty printing our XMLs.